 In 1986, Hirst took up a position as Lecturer in Electronic Music and Composition at the Tasmanian Conservatorium of Music.
 He returned to La Trobe University in 1989 as Senior Lecturer in Contemporary Music Technology, and from 1993 to 1996 served as Head of the Music Department.
 In 1997, Hirst studied composition with Professor Jonty Harrison at the University of Birmingham, UK.

 Appointed Senior Lecturer in Curriculum and Academic Development at La Trobe University in 2008, he became Associate Professor and Director, Design for Learning in the Faculty of Humanities and Social Sciences in 2011.
-In October 2012, Hirst became an honorary Adjunct Associate Professor in Music at the Centre for Creative Arts at La Trobe University and in October 2013 he was appointed as Honorary Principal Fellow in the School of Contemporary Music, Faculty of VCA and MCM at the University of Melbourne.
+In October 2012, Hirst became an honorary Adjunct Associate Professor in Music at the Centre for Creative Arts at La Trobe University and in October 2013 he was appointed as Honorary Principal Fellow in the School of Contemporary Music, Victorian College of the Arts at the University of Melbourne, and from 2017 he has been an Honorary Principal Fellow at the Melbourne Conservatorium of Music, Faculty of Fine Arts and Music, University of Melbourne.